obi-0/docker-php-todo/README.md

   c.
 In the "Registry credentials", click on "Add".
 Put your dockerhub account credentials
      (Username and Password) and save it.

+- We need to change the name of the path of the Jenkinsfile correctly on Jenkins or Jenkins pipeline will not run
+	a.
+Click on `Dashboard`
+	b.
+To the left, click on `Configure` and Scroll down to `Build Confugration` and make sure the path to the Jenkinsfile and is correct.
+	c.
+Click 'Save` at the bottom.

 - Click on "Scan Repository"

-- Run a build now on each pipeline now.
+- Run a build now.
 The  pipeline should be successful

 - Create a github webhook so jenkins can automatically pickup changes and run a build.
 But we cannot connect to a localhost in a private network.
-So we will use a proxy server called localtunnel.
+So we will use a proxy server called **localtunnel.**

 - Create a folder and name it localtunnel.
 Create a file in the folder and name it Dockerfile.lt
 - Paste the following code in the Dockerfile.lt